-When the Unified Patent Court (UPC) system comes into force in June 2023 (assuming no further delays), all patents granted by the European Patent Office (EPO) will fall, in principle, under the jurisdiction of the UPC.
-However, for a transitional period of a minimum seven years after the initialization of the UPC, European Patent owners or applicants will have the right to "opt out" of the UPC system for their existing EPs or EP applications, i.e., declare that they do not wish the UPC to have jurisdiction over a given patent or application.
-"Opt-outs" can be declared within the mentioned transitional period at any time until one month before the end of the transitional period.
-The opt-out remains valid for the entire lifetime of the patent, unless withdrawn.
-An opt-out can only be declared if there is no pending action involving the underlying patent.
+When the Unified Patent Court (UPC) system comes into force, all patents granted by the European Patent Office (EPO) will fall, in principle, under the jurisdiction of the UPC.
+However, for a transitional period of a minimum seven years after the initialization of the UPC,29 European Patent owners or applicants30 will have the right to "opt out" of the UPC system for their existing EPs or EP applications, i.e., declare that they do not wish the UPC to have jurisdiction over a given patent or application.
+"Opt-outs" can be declared within the mentioned transitional period at any time until one month before the end of the transitional period.31 The opt-out remains valid for the entire lifetime of the patent, unless withdrawn.32 An opt-out can